mmistakes/minimal-mistakes/docs/_pages/rapidapi.md

 <span class="notice--primary">
 Subscribing through RapidAPI does not provide access to the NetFoundry web console.</span>

-*If you would prefer to access our API directly with sample code in your preferred programming tongue then we'd love to assist you generating client code from [the OpenAPI definition](/reference/).*
+*If you would prefer to access our API directly with your preferred programming tongue then please check out [the OpenAPI definition](/reference/).*